GitLab CI/CD Functions

 script: echo hello ${{job.GITLAB_USER_LOGIN}}

-Load a step from the file system using a relative path that starts with a full-stop ..
-The folder referenced by the path must contain a step.yml step definition file.
+Load a function from the file system using a relative path that starts with a full-stop ..
+The folder referenced by the path must contain a step.yml function definition file.
 Path separators must always use forward-slashes /, regardless of operating system.

 For example: